ALMSIVI/novel-tools-py/docs/references.md

 It is assumed that the title data has been passed from a TitleTransformer and has the 'formatted' field filled.

 **Arguments:**

 - csv_filename (str, optional, default=list.csv): Filename of the output csv file.
 - out_dir (str): The directory to write the csv file to.
 - additional_fields (list[str], optional, default=[]): Specifies additional fields to be included to the csv file.

-### DirectoryWriter

-**Description:**

-Generates volume directories and chapter files.
-If there is no volume, a default volume will be created.
-It is assumed that the title data has been passed from a TitleTransformer and has the 'formatted' field filled.
-One can also use the same transformer to attach a 'filename' field, and the writer will prioritize this field.

-**Arguments:**
-- out_dir (str): The working directory.
-- debug (bool, optional, default=False): If set to True, will print the error message to the terminal.
-- default_volume (str, optional, default=default): If the volume does not have volumes, specify the directory name to place the chapter files.
-- intro_filename (str, optional, default=_intro.txt): The filename of the book/volume introduction file(s).
-- write_newline (bool, optional, default=False): If set to True, will insert a newline after a non-blank line.
-This will avoid contents on consecutive lines being treated as the same paragraph.

-### MarkdownWriter

-**Description:**

-Writes the entire novel to a Markdown file.
-If a title field has been passed from a TitleTransformer and has the 'formatted' field filled, then the field will be prioritized.

-**Arguments:**
-- md_filename (str, optional, default=text.md): Filename of the output Markdown file, if `use_title` is False.
-- out_dir (str): The directory to write the markdown file to.
-- use_title (bool): If set to True, will use the book title (if specified) as the Markdown filename.
-- levels (dict[str, int], optional, default={'book_title': 1, 'volume_title': 2, 'chapter_title': 3}): Specifies what level the header should be for each type.
-- write_newline (bool, optional, default=False): If set to True, will insert a newline after a non-blank line.
-This will avoid contents on consecutive lines being treated as the same paragraph.
-- debug (bool, optional, default=False): If set to True, will print the error message to the terminal.

 ### TocWriter